Skip to main content

 • callback: (event) => void

-Bind event handled to an event.
+Bind event handler to an event.
 Returns an unbind function.
 See Events.

 api docs